 Pediatric neurologists or epilepsy specialists may give prescriptions of antiseizure medications.
 Some of the medications prescribed commonly are (4).

 - Sodium valproate

 - Stiripentol (Used only for a specific disorder, Dravet syndrome.
 Not a commonly prescribed medication.)

 Appropriate regular doses of antiseizure medications can control seizures in most babies.
 However, certain seizures may not respond to treatment with antiseizure medications.
 For example, pyridoxine-dependent seizures (PDS) require daily vitamin B6 (pyridoxine) supplements for months or years to prevent seizures since it is caused by the inability of the infant’s body to metabolize vitamin B6.

 The American Academy of Neurology and the Child Neurology Society recommend using adrenocorticotropic hormone (ACTH) for infantile spasms.
 Antiseizure medication such as vigabatrin is tried if ACTH does not work.
-The ketogenic diet (high-fat, low-carb diet) is also recommended to control infantile spasms.
+The ketogenic diet (high-fat, low-carb diet) is also recommended to control refractory seizures and infantile spasms.

 Outlook Of Seizures In Babies

 Babies who have seizures before one year of age may or may not continue to have seizures at a later age.
 The prognosis may vary depending on the onset and type of seizures.
 Premature infants may have a poorer prognosis than term infants.
 Seizure-related disabilities and mortalities are high among preemies.